 The Community Services Specialist is responsible for organizing and maintaining community based services, such as:

-Paso Robles Police Department Dispatch Division proudly serves the community with the highest degree of professionalism.
-Dispatch is responsible for the receipt, disposition, and the documentation of telephonic and radio calls in both routine and emergency matters for both Police and Fire Departments.
-Dispatch is also responsible for handling all 9-1-1 calls generated within the City.
-The Dispatch Division is currently staffed with six full-time Public Safety Dispatchers and four part-time Dispatcher Assistants that answer and process three emergency (9-1-1) lines, eight non-emergency lines and several radio frequencies.
+The Paso Robles Police Department Communications Division proudly serves the community with the highest degree of professionalism.
+The Communications Division is currently staffed with eight full time Public Safety Dispatchers who are responsible for the receipt, disposition, and the documentation of telephonic and radio calls for routine and emergency matters for both the Police and Emergency Services Departments.
+Dispatchers answer and process three emergency (9-1-1) lines, eight non-emergency lines and several radio frequencies.
+They are also responsible for handling all "9-1-1" calls generated within the City.

 Paso Robles Police Dispatchers strive to render the highest level of service, working side by side with the community.
 When requesting services for non-emergency/non-life threatening situations, we ask the public to keep in mind that emergency calls have priority over non-emergency calls and response time is determined by call volume.